combsb97/Conway-s-Game-of-Life/README.md

 # README

-### Simple Game of Life implementation with SDL2# Conway-s-Game-of-Life
+### Simple Game of Life implementation with SDL2

+- Program requires one command line argument; number of cell generations to simulate.